- Arts and Design»

-Kids love the outdoors and when they see the outdoor crafts for kids ideas that I have gathered here, they'll be busy for the whole summer.
-Some of the outdoor crafts that you'll find in this article are made and then used in the form of outdoor games.
-Other outdoor craft projects, that will keep the kids busy, are things that can be used in the garden or given as gifts.Or, maybe you are on a camping trip and the kids are hanging around wanting you to do something with them.
-Here is an opportunity to grab a bag or basket, go for a walk with the kids, picking up supplies as you go to make crafts when you return.
+Kids love the outdoors and when they see the crafts ideas that I have gathered here, they'll be busy for the whole summer.
+Here is an opportunity to grab a bag or basket, go for a walk in the woods or on the beach with the kids, picking up supplies as you go, to make crafts when you return.
 To make the really big bubble makers shown above, go to PBS Parents.

 1. Water Bottle Carrier